 Community outreach offers a variety of educational services to the local community.
 Members of the Highway Safety Office are available for in-person or virtual presentations on a multitude of topics.

-The community outreach section of the Maryland Highway Safety Office is comprised of regional PRO (Partnerships, Resources, and Outreach) Managers.
-Each PRO has a region where they serve as a liaison between MHSO, its partners, regional grantees, and local communities.
+The community outreach section of the Maryland Highway Safety Office is comprised of regional Community Engagement Managers.
+Each Community Engagement Manager has a region where they serve as a liaison between MHSO, its partners, regional grantees, and local communities.

 Learn more about Local Strategic Highway Safety Plans.